-Erasmus School of History,
+Erasmus School of History, Culture, and Communication

 To illustrate Erasmus University’s unique approach to student life and close interaction with its students, you need look no further than the Erasmus School of History, Culture, and Communication (eshcc.eur.nl/english).
-The faculty offer three English-language bachelor’s programs:
+The faculty offers three English-language bachelor’s programs:

 • Communication and Media (IBCoM)

 • History (IBH)